Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/fondamentaux-nontech.md

 **Description:**
 Avoid as much as possible the actions that open a new window (or tab) of the browser.
 If a link triggers the opening of a new window, you need to ensure that the text “new window” is vocalized by screen readers programmatically.
 So that visually impaired people know that a new window has been opened.

 Also avoid the systematic use of dialogues to display information in the pages (presentation of service…).
+They must be reserved for important information that requires immediate attention and remain small.

-They often cause accessibility problems for people who navigate with a keyboard or a screen reader, and they will require special attention during the development phase.
+ These modal windows or pop-in often cause accessibility problems for people who navigate with a keyboard or a screen reader, and they will require special attention during the development phase.

 **Don’t: **
 In the example below the use of a dialogue is not justified.
 Using a standard web page would: